Senior Living History: 1930 - 1939

 After much debate, the final decision was to structure OAA to forbid the provision of federal matching funds for any payments made to residents of “public institutions.”
 The hope was that this would discourage the use of public poorhouses to care for the elderly, and that beneficiaries would use the cash payments to remain in their own homes.

-The law never really did address the question about how to provide for elderly people who did require institutionalization.
+The law never really addressed the question of how to provide for elderly people who did require institutionalization.

 “No provision for any type of institutional maintenance is proposed.
 Yet there are, of course, aged persons who, while not needing hospitalization, do require constant custodial care.
 The almshouse or poorhouse of most of the states is, of course, a most unsuitable answer to their needs.
 The staff is aware of this situation, but feels that lack of factual data bearing on these county institutions and their inmates prevents intelligent planning for this problem now.
 It therefore recommends that the United States Department of Labor undertake at once a special survey of such institutions with a view to working out a constructive program for the improvement of institutional maintenance of the aged.”
 (Old Age Security Staff Report, 1934)